 - Look at the Christmas tree from all angles to make sure it is uniform and there aren't any broken branches or gaps.
-In our Christmas tree forests our trees are hanging so you can spin the tree and view it all the way around.
-This is super convenient and fun!
-Twirl away!
+In our Christmas tree forests our trees are stood and not bound so you can easily walk around the tree to check it.

 - The Christmas tree should have a healthy green color.
 When you run your hand along the branch of the tree, the needles should stay put and not come off in your hand.
 A Christmas tree with stiff and brittle needles is too dry and will soon turn brown and drop its needles.

 Fraser Fir is the most popular of all the Christmas trees.
 It has deep, rich green needles that are ½ and inch to an inch long.
 It shaped like a pyramid and has a lovely scent.
 This tree is for the traditionalists: If your number one requirement in a Christmas tree is ‘that Christmas tree smell’ then this is the tree for you.

 Noble Fir has one inch bluish-green needles that lie along flat branches.
 Its lightly fragrant, sturdy branches support the weight of heavier ornaments.
 This tree is the decorators dream: If you have a collection of large or heavy ornaments choose the Noble fir.